-Such activities are to be terminated no later than 7:30 pm for middle school and 10:00 pm for high school.
+Such activities are to be terminated no later than 7:30 pm for grades 5-8 and 10:00 pm for grades 9-12.
 The Junior-Senior Prom is an exception.
 Students whose privileges of attendance have been withdrawn, and/or those who are not currently registered at the school, may not attend or take part in any school function without the express permission from the event organizer and the Division Principal.